privatenumber/vite-css-modules/README.md

 # vite-css-modules

+This Vite plugin to fixes the following CSS Module bugs in Vite: [#7504](https://github.com/vitejs/vite/issues/7504), [#10079](https://github.com/vitejs/vite/issues/10079), [#10340](https://github.com/vitejs/vite/issues/10340), & [#15683](https://github.com/vitejs/vite/issues/15683)

-This plugin changes how Vite handles CSS Modules by treating them as JavaScript modules.
-This integrates CSS Modules into Vite's module graph, de-duplicating shared modules, and allows Vite plugins to access them.
+The plugin makes Vite handle CSS Modules as JavaScript modules, allowing integration into Vite's module graph.
+This lets Vite plugins process individual CSS Modules, and also lets Vite de-duplicate shared CSS Modules.

-The goal of this plugin is two fold:

-1. To patch and address bugs in Vite's handling of CSS Modules

-2. Eventually, have these improvements added directly to Vite
+The goal of this package is to integrate this fix directly in Vite ([PR #16018](https://github.com/vitejs/vite/pull/16018)) while also offering it as a patch to users that can't upgrade Vite.

 For more details, see the [FAQ](#faq) below.